Colorado Has Some Of The World’s Best Mountain Bike Trails

 Phillip S. Miller/Ridgeline Open Space

+This trail system is just a quick trip out of Denver.
 South of Denver is a fairly new trail system just west of Castle Rock.
 Phillip S. Miller (PSM) and Ridgeline Open Space boast a combined 17 miles of singletrack to enjoy.

 PSM offers 4 color-coded loops full of quick grunt climbs and short, rippling descents.
 Although only a moderate amount of elevation is gained, the views from the top of the park display the beauty of Castle Rock’s buttes.

 A bridge over Wolfensberger Road connects PSM to Ridgeline Open Space where riders can floss the rollercoaster of trails, navigate switchbacks, and let loose on the fun descents.
-Cresting the ridge offers views of Pikes Peak to the south and Mt.
+Surprisingly, cresting the ridge offers views of Pikes Peak to the south and Mt.
 Evans to the north.
 The network is sign-posted alphabetically at every intersection so it is easy to ride the entire outer loop or bypass letters for a shorter ride.

 Parking is free at the Coachline Trailhead or the Miller Activity Center.